Spinn0/gdlevelpassword/README.md

 # GD Level Password
-Get the copy passcode of any level on Geometry Dash's servers.
+Get the copy passcode of any level, from Geometry Dash's servers.

 # Usage
 ```